-This website cookie policy was updated last on: 30 May 2025
+This website cookie policy was updated last on 17th June 2026

-Please read this policy carefully as it contains important information about who we are and how we use cookies and similar technologies (which we will refer to collectively in this policy as cookies) on our website www.trethowans.com (our Website).
-This policy should be read together with our Privacy Notice https://www.trethowans.com/privacy-policy/ which sets out how and why we collect, store, use and share personal data (information) generally, as well as your rights in relation to your personal data and details of how to contact us and the Information Commissioner’s Office (ICO) if you have a complaint.
+Please read this policy carefully, as it contains important information about who we are and how we use cookies and similar technologies (which we will refer to collectively in this policy and on our cookie banner as “cookies”) on our Website.
+This policy should be read together with our Privacy Notice, which sets out how and why we collect, store, use and share personal data (information) generally, as well as your rights in relation to your personal data and details of how to contact us and the Information Commissioner’s Office (ICO) if you have a complaint.

 Our Website is operated by Trethowans LLP, a limited liability partnership registered in England and Wales with registered number OC342356.
 Our registered office is London Road, Salisbury, SP1 3HP.

-We are a member of the Lawfront Group and a wholly owned subsidiary of Lawfront Holdings Limited, a limited company registered in England & Wales (Reg No. 13327912) having its registered address at 10 Ledbury Mews North, London, W11 2AF and approved as owner by the SRA (SRA No. 819548).
+We are a member of the Lawfront Group and are a wholly owned subsidiary of Lawfront Holdings Limited, a limited company registered in England & Wales (Reg No. 13327912) having its registered address at 10 Ledbury Mews North, London, W11 2AF and approved as owner by the Solicitors Regulation Authority (SRA No. 819548).

-Please contact us by email, post or telephone if you have any questions about this policy or the information we hold about you.
+If you have any questions about this policy or the information we hold about you, please email our Professional Standards Team at [email protected].

 Cookies